TouchDesigner/TouchEngine-UE/README.md

 This should show `TouchEngine` along with any other custom plugins you’ve installed.
 Make sure the `Enabled` check box is checked, and you’ve successfully installed the plugin.

+Note: You should now restart Unreal Engine for the plugin changes to take effect.

 ### Obtaining a TOX file

 The file that you’ll need to be able to implement a project designed in TouchDesigner into an Unreal Engine project is a .tox file.
 To generate one of these from a TouchDesigner project, first open the project in TouchDesigner.